Muriel Blanche

-Muriel Blanche (born Leumeni Kamcheu Muriel on August 25, 1990 in Bandja, Cameroon) is a Cameroonian actor, singer, model, film producer, columnist and businesswoman.
+Leumeni Kamcheu Muriel (born 25 August 1990) known professionally as Muriel Blanche is a Cameroonian actor, singer, model, film producer, columnist and businesswoman.

 Biography

-Of Bamiléké ethnicity, Muriel Blanche was born on August 25, 1990 in Bandja in the West region of Cameroon.
-She holds a BTS in management and international trade.
+Leumeni Kamcheu Muriel was born on 25 August 1990 in Bandja, located in the West Region of Cameroon.
+She is of Bamiléké descent and holds a Brevet de Technicien Supérieur (BTS) in management and international trade.

+Her early screen roles included Touni Bush directed by Pascaline Ntema in 2013.
+That same year she appeared in several Cameroonian film and television productions.

-Blanche became known in 2017 through the web series Pakgne alongside Marcelle Kuetche.
+Muriel gained wider recognition in 2017 through the Cameroonian web series Pakgne, in which she starred alongside Marcelle Kuetche.
+She later featured in productions such as The Tomb of Secrets, Two Beautiful Women Without Mercy, and A Kiss for Two, directed by Dante Fox in 2017.

-From 2013, she participated in several film projects.
-These include Touni Bush by Pascaline Ntema in 2013, Pakgne, The Tomb of Secrets, Two Beautiful Women Without Mercy and A Kiss for Two by Dante Fox in 2017, Madame… Monsieur, Habiba in 2018, Shenanigans by Salem Kedy in 2019, Secret Blood by Maite Bimbia and Aline by Salem Kedy in 2020, Prediction by Lucie Memba in 2021.
-She has recently featured in one of Cameroons greatest pieces yet, Nganù directed by Kang Quintus in 2023.
+Her subsequent works include Madame… Monsieur and Habiba (2018), Shenanigans directed by Salem Kedy in 2019, Secret Blood by Maite Bimbia and Aline (2020), as well as Prediction directed by Lucie Memba in 2021.
+In 2023, she appeared in Nganù, directed by Kang Quintus.